cal-itp/staff-bios/caltrans/data-digital-services/christian_suyat.md

 ## Who am I?

 ### Non-work
 Live in Sacramento.
 I love playing with my dog, Benji, and cat, Sage.
 My Fiancee and I love going to breweries, cafes and boba tea shops.
+Recently I started brewing coffee at home.

 ### Work
 Been with Caltrans for 6 years.
 First under "Division of Engineering Services" as a Staff Services Analyst.
 Then under "Office of Civil Rights" as an Associate Govenmental Program Analyst.
 And just previously under "Division of Equipment".
 I am very comfortable working in Excel and Power BI, but im very excited to learn new platforms.